14 Musicians Who Have Overdosed

 According to a 2015 report released by the Substance Abuse and Mental Health Administration that detailed the rates of substance use within several industry categories, the arts industry ranked second highest in illicit drug use and third highest in overall substance use disorder, with 12.9% of those in the sector reporting a substance use disorder.
 The list of talented musicians lost to drug overdose is long and spans various music genres.
 Some have overdosed, while others have slowly deteriorated due to their addiction.

-Musicians Who Have Overdosed
+Musicians Who Have Overdosed on Drugs

 Here is a list of just some of the musicians who lost their battle with drug abuse: